 The National Coalition for Sexual Health (NCSH) aims to improve sexual health and well-being by encouraging productive and sustained conversations about sexual health and promoting high-quality sexual health information and health services.
 It brings together organizations and individuals who share a commitment not just to advancing sexual health, but also to improving the overall health of the United States.
-Originally established in 2012, the NCSH is now managed by Altarum Institute as part of its Center for Reproductive and Sexual Health.
+Originally established in 2012, the NCSH is now managed by Altarum as part of its Center for Reproductive and Sexual Health.

 According to the NCSH, “Being sexually healthy means being able to enjoy a healthier body, a satisfying sexual life, positive relationships, and peace of mind.”

 Members of the Coalition work together to achieve the following goals:

 - Promote awareness and acceptance of sexual health as a core element of overall health and well-being across the life span.

 - Encourage and normalize open dialogue about sexual health between partners, between parents and children, between health care providers and patients, and within communities.

 - Empower individuals to protect and enhance their own personal sexual health and well-being while respecting the health and decisions of others.